-• Hedging from financial risks: Compared to other derivative instruments, a swap can be used more effectively as a hedging mechanism against risks which are related to interest rates or currency exchange markets.
-This instrument is also considered to be more suitable for hedging risks of a long term nature ranging from 1 to 10 years and sometimes can even run for considerably longer periods of time (Kapner and Marshall, 1990, pp.268).
+• Hedging from financial risks: Compared to other derivative instruments, swap can be used more effectively as hedging mechanism against risks which are related to interest rate or currency exchange markets.
+This instrument is also considered to be more suitable for hedging risks of long term nature ranging from 1 to 10 years and sometimes can even run considerably longer period of time (Kapner and Marshall, 1990, pp.268)5.
 Hedging can be achieved using swaps through sculpting an existing cash flow to a desired structure that maximizes profit.

-&lt;sup>4 Coyle, Bryan (2001) Interest Rate Swap, United Kingdom: Financial World Publishing, 2001
+4 Coyle, Bryan (2001) Interest Rate Swap, United Kingdom: Financial World Publishing, 2001

 - Reducing financing cost: The imperfect nature of capital markets often trigger the phenomenon of what is known as comparative borrowing advantage.
 What happens is that the fund of capital flow between one country and another country is usually restrained by various forms of control and regulatory requirements such as law, high taxation, levies and operating costs.
-These constraints may result in higher cost of capital borrowing between one market with another market due to imperfect market conditions (Kapner and Marshall, 1990, 267).
+These constraints may result in higher cost of capital borrowing between one market with another market due to the market imperfection condition (Kapner and Marshall, 1990, 267)6.
 Swap finance can lower the borrowing cost for both counterparties by using the simple generic/plain vanilla structure. - Operation at a larger scale: The use of swap as a hedging mechanism, especially against risks from fluctuations of costs, enables institutions to trade and operate on a larger scale.
 Even though the cost of using the hedging instrument is fairly high, however usually profits from operations of large scale (economies of scale) will be higher than operation without any hedging instrument. - Access to new markets: The use of swaps helps in providing access to markets which are usually difficult to penetrate.
-For example, institutions which are rated low often find it difficult to obtain loans for long term periods.
-However by swaping their debt which is based on floating-rate with a fixed debt enables them to acquire larger capital to penetrate new markets (Vantakesh and Vantakesh, 1994, pp.19-20). - Speculative activities to maximize profits: Speculation is common in derivative markets and swap is of no exception.
-Essentially, using swaps as a means of hedging includes an element of speculation as it is based on projection of increase or decrease in interest-rates.
-There is always an element of uncertainty that our expectations may not be met and thus losses will be harvested instead.
-Greenspan (1999) reiterates that derivatives are zero-sum games, whereby the loss of one party is the gain of the other.
-For example, if Company A speculates that interest rates is rising, then it will take advantage of this condition by arranging a swap transaction by entering as a fixed rate payer and, consequently, as a floating-rate receiver.
-Through this swap, Company A will benefit from the rising payment of the floating-rate while it only pays a fixed amount throughout the swap transaction period.
+For example, institutions which are rated low often find it difficult to obtain loans for long term period.
+However by swaping their debt which is based on floating-rate with a debt enables them to acquire larger capital to penetrate new markets (Vantakesh and Vantakesh, 1994, pp.19-20)7. - Speculative activities to maximise profits: Speculation is common in derivative markets and swap is of no exception.
+Essencially, using swaps as means of hedging includes an